dr4k0nia/archived_dr4k0nia.github.io/_posts/2020-10-31-Writing-a-simple-unpacker.md

 5. Invoke the method with the paramters obtained before
 6. Replace the call instruction with the OpCode related to the return type of our math function in this case ldc.r8 and set its operand to the result returned by the invoked method

-> 1. This will fail if the target app uses a different framework, to do it properly we would have to resolve the target framework and use its math class.
-Fix will be added later
+_<font size=2>1.
+This will fail if the target app uses a different framework, to do it properly we would have to resolve the target framework and use its math class.
+Fix will be added later</font>_

 My full code can be found [here](https://github.com/dr4k0nia/Unscrambler/blob/master/Unscrambler/Features/MethodFeatures/MathReplace.cs)